 Budweiser: What’s Happening?

-In 2018, Budweiser was listed No. 3 on top-selling beer brands in the country, another fall from the No. 2 spot it held in 2011.
+In 2018, Budweiser was listed as No. 3 among the top-selling beer brands in the country, another fall from the No. 2 spot it held in 2011.
 The culprit?
 Most likely the increased popularity of craft brews and more flavorful beers.

 McDonald’s: What’s Happening?